kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-10-generating-sprites.markdown

 - sprites
 ---

 This is the 10th part of my series *Introduction to Gulp.js*.
-Today I will use Gulp to create CSS image sprites.
+Today I will use Gulp.js to create CSS image sprites.

 [IMAGE]